build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 ### Object Store

 Object store is a storage architecture for unstructured data that stores data as objects with metadata and unique identifiers for easy access.
 It's ideal for large amounts of data, such as media files, documents, logs, and backups.
 Object stores are highly scalable, provide high availability and durability, and are cost-effective.
-Amazon S3 is an Object Store service from AWS that can store and manage petabytes of data with 11 9's of durability.
+[Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide//Welcome.html)(S3) is an Object Store service from AWS that can store and manage petabytes of data with 11 9's of durability.
 Amazon S3 offers a range of storage classes that you can choose from based on the data access, resiliency, and cost requirements of your workloads.

 Here is a quick brief about few of them: